luxtorpeda-dev/luxtorpeda/README.md

 ### Controllers

-* gilrs, using the SDL_GameControllerDB, is used to detect and accept inputs from controllers, other than the steam controller, so any controller that supports that interface should work.
+* SDL2's SDL_GameController is used to detect and accept inputs from controllers, other than the steam controller, so any controller that supports that interface should work.
 * Controller icons will appear in the buttons if a controller is detected.
     * Icons are only available for controllers in the testing list below, with it falling back to the Xbox controller icons if an unknown controller is detected.
     * Input with that controller should still work but the icons may be incorrect.
 If additional controller support is wanted, feel free to open an issue.